sorayaelcar/Sving/master/readme.txt

 11 x 93 x 0

 Viewer 1.23 and later:
+Note: these are currently affected by the lossload upload bug, so stick to final sculpt map sizes where width x height is either 4096 or 8192 pixels.

 4 x 16 x 0
 4 x 16 x 1, 8 x 32 x 0